Botox for Excessive Sweating at Medicetics, a Doctor-led clinic

 In fact, jabbing doses of the stuff into your armpits can also stop you sweating — and rumor has it that all the celebs are signing up in a bid to prevent them staining their Versace dresses with sweat on the red carpet.

-But now Botox for sweat has hit London’s medi-spas and cosmetic procedure clinics, making it easily available to all of us — for a fee.
+But now BTX for sweat has hit London’s medi-spas and cosmetic procedure clinics, making it easily available to all of us — for a fee.
 Hyperhidrosis is a condition in which you sweat far more than you should or is necessary to keep the body cool.
 According to the NHS, it affects about three per cent of the population of England and can begin at any age.
 Usually it is focused in a specific area, often the hands, feet, face or armpits, and sufferers are unable to control sweat levels even by wearing the lightest clothes or the strongest antiperspirants.
 It can be hugely embarrassing and distressing and until now has been difficult to treat successfully.

 Now, I don’t have hyperhidrosis — I can get through the day without even breaking a sweat.
 I can wear red, grey or purple without having to worry.
 But I’m also not one of those girls who can spend 30 minutes on the treadmill in the gym to end up with only a glistening brow.
 When I work out, my clothes get positively soggy and give me a work deadline or stick me on the Tube during rush hour and the droplets start to form.